camunda/camunda-docs-manual/content/user-guide/quarkus-integration/configuration.md

 The Engine Extension integrates with a JDBC Connection Pool and a Jakarta Transaction Manager provided by [Quarkus][quarkus-datasource].
 The latter allows you to integrate your business logic into database transactions of the Engine.
 Read more about it under [JTA Transaction Integration][jta-transaction-integration].

-### Default Datasource

-To get started quickly, the Engine Extension sets an embedded (local) on-disk H2 database as the primary/default Quarkus datasource, which you can override in your Quarkus application.
-You can find the default configuration properties on [GitHub][datasource-defaults].
+A datasource is required to run the Camunda process engine.

 ### Choose from multiple datasources